 Most Instagrammable places in Bukchon Hanok Village

-Maybe the most popular place in Seoul, Bukchon Hanok Village is the place for taking pictures.
-Especially when you rent a traditional Korean suit, a Hanbok for both you and your loved one.
+Maybe the most popular place in Seoul, Bukchon Hanok Village, is an excellent place to take pictures, especially when you rent a traditional Korean suit, a Hanbok, for you and your loved one.

 Read all about my Hanbok experience here!